Tuesday, 12 May 2026

-Definition of a trust foundation
+Definition of the asset management foundation

 Participants, bodies, and documents of the asset management foundation